 The overall experience was excellent.
 From the initial email which was responded to quickly, to setting up a local speaker who contacted me immediately, to setting up a visit with ease, and finally the talk itself which was relevant, engaging and thought provoking.
 Thank you very much and I look forward to working with you again in future!

 How can I become a school speaker?

-We can offer free training for Humanists UK members who are interested in becoming school speakers.
-Please visit the school speaker training page to find out more.
+We offer free training for Humanists UK members who are interested in becoming school speakers.
+Please visit the school speaker training page to find out more and apply.